maxpoletaev/kivi/README.md

 With the default consistency level, you need the majority of nodes (2 out of 3) to be available to perform reads and writes.
-A failure can be simulated by killing one or two of the containers with docker kill.
+A failure can be simulated by killing one or two of the containers with `docker kill`.